TheRebelOfBabylon/golearnbtc/blog.md

 	return b58encode(byte_address)
 }
 ```
 In Python, `[::-1]` is used to reverse the order of the indices in an array or list.
-There is no such function by default in Go so I created a `reverse()` function which will also come in handy when creating a txid.
+There is no such function by default in Go so I created a `reverse()` function (which came in handy when creating a txid).
 Here, I also learned about the Go equivalent of a Python dictionary, or at least the closest thing to one: the `map` type.

-And finally here is the additions to `main()` to finally get our bitcoin address.
+And finally here is the additions to `main()` to at last get our bitcoin address.
 Add `"reflect"` and `"strings"` packages to the import statement as well.
 ```
 	PubKey := PublicKey{
 		Point: pub_key,